 The park currently has soccer fields, cricket pitch, netball court, basketball third-court/practice hoop, playground, open space and a large bowling club facility.
 Plus amenity buildings and on-site car parking.

-With the closing of the Bowling Club and projected population growth in the area, Council has developed a draft Masterplan for Rydalmere Park.
+With the projected population growth in the area, Council has developed a Masterplan for Rydalmere Park.

 The playground at Rydalmere Park is definitely one for the cooler months, as there is no hiding from the sun in summer.
 With time, the line of trees of the eastern side should provide more shade.